lindaecho12/pbixray-client/README.md

 }
 ```

-## Adjusting Transport
+## Adjusting Transport / Auth
-If your server requires auth headers, extend construction of `StreamableHTTPClientTransport` (the SDK allows header injection—if not directly, wrap fetch globally or patch the transport creation).
+If the MCP server requires auth headers, wrap or subclass the SDK transport to inject headers (not included here to keep the client minimal).

 ## License
 Internal / Unlicensed (adjust as needed).